swagluke/Team-Murica/README.md

 1. Download the GraphViz.zip file from <http://www.graphviz.org/Download.php>, then extract into folder.
 2. Add the path of this folder to your PATH system variable
 3. Folk this repository and import the project into Eclipse.
+4. Change the run configuration.
+5. Related Graph will show up inside the project folder.

 # Work Distribution